sssshefer/delivery-calculator/README.md

 This app was made for ***Wolt*** to create an easy-to-use delivery calculator for their users.
 The application stands out for its detailed ***frontend architecture*** (FSD patterns), well ***typing*** of components, and very **neat decomposition**

-The purpose of the application is to calculate delivery fee for the order based on distance, time, day of the week, number of items in busket and cart value
+The purpose of the application is to calculate delivery fees based on factors like distance, current time, day of the week, items in the basket, and cart value

 ## How to run the application